csulak/node/README.md

 - Make sure to have an MySQL instance running on the specified port (default 3306)

+- Generate an instance of Redis Cache running in the default Redis Port 6379

 - Create a DB with the name specified in the previous file named

 - Tip1: If you have a problems to read the entities, when you are starting the repo, or when you call some endpoint run: `$ npm run build`